meilisearch/specifications/text/0118-search-api.md

 Which attributes are highlighted or cropped in `_formatted`?

-No matter how many attributes are retrieved in `_formatted` following the previous rule:
+No matter which attributes are retrieved in `_formatted` (according to the previous section "Which attributes are present in `_formatted`?"):
 - Only the attributes present in `attributesToHighlight` are highlighted.
 - Only the attributes present in `attributesToCrop` are cropped.
 - Attributes present in both are cropped and highlighted at the same time.